jamesr1775/Sorting-Visualiser/Testing.md

 * The CSS passed and showed no errors in the [W3C CSS validation ](https://jigsaw.w3.org/css-validator/validator)
 * The Java Script was tested and no errors were found using [JSHint](https://jshint.com/)
 ### Jasmine Tests
 The majority of the javascript functions have had unit tests written in order to test some core functionality of the project and the features the functions are trying to implement.
 All tests were checked against invalid successes by changing the expected value / result to guarantee the test to fail.
-Due to the complexity and the asynchronous behaviour of the animations alot of test testing for the bar chart was done manually.
+Due to the complexity and the asynchronous behaviour of the animations a lot of testing for the bar chart was done manually.
 #### Test Suites
 1. TS_001_MergeSort
     - Merge Sort suite of test cases to test the sorting algorithm with various input arrays